CosmWasm/docs-deprecated/dev-academy/basics/04-environment.md

 You need an environment to run contracts.
 You can either run your node locally or connect to an existing network.
 For easy testing, you can use the public testnet (cliffnet) to deploy and run your contracts.

-When interacting with network, you can either use `wasmd` which is a Go client or Node REPL.
+When interacting with a network, you can either use `wasmd` which is a Go client or the Node REPL.
 The Node REPL is recommended for contract operations, since JSON manipulation is not intuitive with the shell/Go client.

 For this course, we will be using the public testnet to make things simpler.